 Screen name is case sensitive.
 If there's any discrepancy between what's declared in the ‘Screens’ tab of the Target section in the Survicate panel and the application code, the survey will not appear.

 You can log custom user events throughout your application.
 They can later be used in the Survicate panel to trigger your surveys.
 Your survey will show instantly after an event occurs in your app.

 Event name is case sensitive.
 If there is any discrepancy between what's declared in the ‘Triggers’ tab of the Target section in the Survicate panel and the application code, the survey will not appear.

 You can pass user attributes to Survicate as an additional layer of information about your users.
 Attributes can be used to:

-- Identify respondents (by default survey responses are anonymous)
+- Identify respondents (by default survey responses are anonymous).

-- Filter survey results
+- Filter survey results.

 Bear in mind that user attributes are cached, you only have to provide them once, e.g. when user logs in, not after each

-init().
+initialize().
 You can also change their values at any time (which may potentially trigger showing the survey).